Feeling Sad after Interviews: Dealing with Post-Interview Blues

 Noticing a pattern of getting rejected after interviews isn’t a nice feeling at all.
 However, it does give you the opportunity to seek the help you need to get the job you really want.

-What to do if you are feeling sad after interviews
+What to do if you are feeling sad post interview

 Feeling sad after an interview is a sign that you really want the opportunity and you are anxious about the outcome.

-However, the fact that you are feeling sad may mean you feel as though you didn’t perform well enough or that your confidence level has taken a hit.
+However, the fact that you are feeling blue may mean you feel as though you didn’t perform well enough or that your confidence level has taken a hit.

 We will now share some practical advice to help you to feel better if you are feeling sad after an interview.